dimagi/commcare-cloud/docs/setup/new_environment_qa.md

 # Testing your new CommCare Environment

-This document can be used to ensure that your self-hosted CommCare environment is working as expected by running through key CommCareHQ processes.
+This document can be used to ensure that your self-hosted CommCare environment is working as expected by running through key CommCare HQ processes.
 We'll go through these routines and processes step-by-step and when complete, you can be confident that your CommCare instance is set up correctly.
 In total, this plan will take about one hour to